Corey Harawira-Naera

-He previously played for the Penrith Panthers and the Canterbury-Bankstown Bulldogs in the National Rugby League.
+He previously played for the Penrith Panthers and the Canterbury-Bankstown Bulldogs in the NRL.

 Background

 Harawira-Naera was born in Auckland, New Zealand, and is of Māori descent.

 He grew up in Hokianga alongside James Fisher-Harris before moving down to Auckland to play his junior rugby league for Otaua Valley Warriors.
 Harawira-Naera was then signed by the Penrith Panthers.

 Playing career

 Early career

 In 2014 and 2015, Harawira-Naera played for the Penrith Panthers in the National Youth Competition, before graduating to their Intrust Super Premiership NSW team in 2016.
 In February 2016, he was named in the Panthers' 2016 NRL Auckland Nines squad.

 2017

 In February 2017, Harawira-Naera was selected in Penrith's 2017 Auckland Nines squad that went on to be runners-up.
 On 24 March, he made his NRL debut for the Penrith club in round 4 of the 2017 NRL season against the Newcastle Knights, scoring a try in Penrith's 40–0 win.
 On 27 June, he extended his contract with Penrith to the end of the 2020 season.
 Harawira-Naera would show good form during the season and became a mainstay in the top 17 with coach Anthony Griffin opting to start him at second-row in most matches over Bryce Cartwright and James Fisher-Harris.
 Harawira-Naera finished his debut year in the NRL having played in 22 matches and scoring 7 tries for the Penrith club during the season.